Sink Organization’s Role in Streamlining Workflows

 Another key to retention?
 Leadership and management styles.
 Check out our blog post on reprocessing leadership to learn more: Reprocessing Department Leadership: How Can You Mobilize Your Teams for Success?

-All About: The Joint Commission – The Fundamentals of Preparing Your Department
+The Joint Commission – The Fundamentals of Preparing Your Department

 Most medical facilities in the U.S. will face an accreditation survey at one point by the Joint Commission (TJC); about 88% hospitals are certified by the TJC.
 This accreditation process provides structure and guidelines for healthcare systems, and provides measured ways to improve patient care, and reduce healthcare associated infections (HAI’s), particularly surgical site infections (SSI’s).
 But in 2006, the shift to making surveys unannounced surveys began, encouraging healthcare facilities to be continuously prepared, and focus on a consistent process of improving and bettering outcomes.